-Google has been experimenting with changing this a little bit, but for most of the time, they repeat exactly what’s in your title tag into the search engine web page, so it’s really important that you craft your title tag so that it reads well and people will click on the link.
+Google has been experimenting with changing this a little bit, but most of the time they repeat exactly what’s in your title tag into the search engine web page, so it’s really important that you craft your title tag so that it reads well and people will click on the link.
 A lot of people will tell you to put your most important keywords into this tag, but be careful about that.
 You don’t want to be obsessed with keywords.
 You want it to come naturally.
 Describe what the page is about and write it like you’re a copywriter.
-One thing to keep in mind is: how would you write this if you were going to write it as an advertisement in a brochure?
-The more naturally, the better chance people will click on it.
+One thing to keep in mind is — how would you write this if you were going to write it as an advertisement in a brochure?
+The more naturally it is written, the better chance people will click on it.

 This is another piece of code that you have in the head of a page.
 You only have one of these.
 This is a description of the page.
 You can elaborate on what the page is about in more detail.
-A lot of companies skip over this and end up duplicating their home page meta description content on every page.
-In Google Webmaster tools, they tell these companies that there are a lot of duplicate descriptions.
+A lot of companies skip over this and end up duplicating their homepage meta description content on every page.
+In Google Search Console, they tell these companies that there are a lot of duplicate descriptions.
 It doesn’t affect your search ranking and isn’t a large problem, but you’re ruining your chance at taking advantage of free advertising.

-H1 Heading is the main heading on a page.
-What you want to do here is write copy that’s warm and inviting once people click through and read your content.
+The H1 heading is the main heading on a page.
+Here is where you should write copy that’s warm and inviting once people click through and read your content.
 This is another step in bringing people into the rest of the content.
-The idea of the H1 heading is to have people think: “Wow, I’d really love to read the rest of this page.”
-Some people used to just copy the title tag content into the H1 and that’s okay.
-But you might actually want to have something a little more engaging, more specific for that page and makes more sense once users get there.
-This is important, as Google looks as these, so don’t try to keyword stuff in this page.
+The idea of the H1 heading is to have people think, “Wow, I’d really love to read the rest of this page.”
+Some people used to just copy the title tag content into the H1, and that’s OK.
+But you might actually want to have something a little more engaging, more specific for that page that makes more sense once users get there.
+This is important, as Google looks at these, so don’t try to keyword stuff in this page.
 Just make it natural and inviting.

 An important basic is how internal links and anchor texts work.
 On any web page, you’ll have links to any content.
 This is what the code looks like for any link.

-You should really only use this for comments in blogs to keep blog comment spam down, because oftentimes people leave links to other sites.
-The “Nofollow” tag was created to keep these spammy users at bay.
-In the past, people used to like the “Nofollow” tag to page sculpt, which means you try to direct your link juice to certain parts of the site that they really want you to focus on.
+You should really only use this for comments in blogs to keep blog comment spam down because oftentimes people leave links to other sites.
+The “nofollow” tag was created to keep these spammy users at bay.
+In the past, people used to link the “nofollow” tag to page sculpt, which means you try to direct your link juice to certain parts of the site that they really want you to focus on.
 You should abstain from doing this practice and just use it for editorial purposes and in your blog comments.
 For more information on nofollow and when to use it, check out Google’s documentation.

-What this does is that it tells a search engine what an image is about.
+This tag tells a search engine what an image is about.
 As you can see in the example, the image is about lead management.
-This is how robots like Google know what you image is about and it helps your image become higher in the image search.
+This is how robots like Google know what your image is about, and it helps your image become higher in the image search.